 Name Description Discard recognitions below Discard recognitions with a confidence level below the value you specify.
 Increase this value to get fewer but possibly more accurate recognitions.
 Decrease this value to get more but potentially less accurate recognitions.
 The smaller the difference between Stop recognition above and Discard recognitions below values, the lower the processing time and the CPU load.
 Maximum number of license plates recognized per frame Recognize several license plates simultaneously.
-For example, relevant for cameras recording multi-lane roads, where many license plates must be recognized at the same time. p = Unlimited : Remove the top limit.
-You will risk increasing the processing time and the CPU load.
-Delay all recognitions for the time period you specify.
+For example, relevant for cameras recording multi-lane roads, where many license plates must be recognized at the same time.
+Unlimited: Remove the top limit.
+You will risk increasing the processing time P and the CPU load.
+Time span in seconds for Time span in seconds for avoiding partial Delay all recognitions for the time period you specify.
 This is to avoid that the same license plate is recognized several times as different license plates.
 The system will wait for a better recognition and only accept the most complete recognition.
-Time span in seconds for avoiding partial same license plate is recognized several times as different license plates.
-The system will wait for a better recognition and only accept the most

-After changing the settings for your LPR camera, validate your configuration (see Validate configuration on page 455) to check if the system recognizes license plates as well as expected.
+After changing the settings for your LPR camera, validate your configuration (see Validate configuration on page 477) to check if the system recognizes license plates as well as expected.